seangenabe/uget/readme.md

 * Parses the response body as text
   * If the response body is empty, returns `undefined`.
   * Parses the response body text as JSON and returns it.

+If the response is not OK and has a plaintext body, the error object will additionally have the `payload` property containing the response body.
+Furthermore, if it's valid JSON, the `payloadJson` property will be set containing the JSON object.
+Thirdly, if a `message` property was found, the `payloadJsonDetail` property will be set containing its value.